CocoaPods/CocoaPods-app/README.markdown

 rake app:clean              # Clean
-rake app:update_version     # Updates the Info.plist of the application to reflect the CocoaPods version rake bundle:build           # Build complete dist bundle rake bundle:clean:all       # Clean all artefacts, including downloads rake bundle:test            # Test bundle rake bundle:verify_linkage  # Verifies that no binaries in the bundle link to incorrect dylibs rake release                # Create a clean release build for distribution
+rake app:update_version     # Updates the Info.plist of the application to reflect the CocoaPods version rake bundle:build           # Build complete dist bundle rake bundle:clean:all       # Clean all artifacts, including downloads rake bundle:test            # Test bundle rake bundle:verify_linkage  # Verifies that no binaries in the bundle link to incorrect dylibs rake release                # Create a clean release build for distribution